 Enable the port forwarding rule.

 In the 'Input' field, you should correctly specify the value.
-Select the connection or interface through which the Keenetic router accesses the Internet and uses a public IP address (in our example, it is 'Provider').
+Select the connection or interface through which the Keenetic router accesses the Internet and uses a public IP address (in our example, 'Provider').
 In most cases, you should select the 'Provider' interface.
 If you are connected to the Internet via a PPPoE, PPTP or L2TP, you should select the appropriate connection.

 In the 'Protocol' field, select the value 'TCP/UDP (all ports and ICMP)' from the predefined list (this value is the first in the list).